qiushiyan/old-website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm currently a junior majoring in data journalism in [Communication University of China](http://www.cuc.edu.cn/).
+I'm currently a junior majoring in data journalism at [Communication University of China](http://www.cuc.edu.cn/).
 I enjoy applied statistics as well as "modern" data science initiatives.
-I take particular interest in data wrangling, cleaning, visualizing and modeling in #rstats, especially when harnessing the magic of [tidyverse](https://www.tidyverse.org)!
+I take particular interest in data wrangling, visualizing and modeling in #rstats, especially when harnessing the magic of [tidyverse](https://www.tidyverse.org)!

 I take equal delight in the study of ancient chinese literature, behavioural sicence, nueroscience and economics.
 My favourite author is Bertrand Russell :black_nib: .